 In the southern part of Italy, in picturesque Calabria, lies Gerace – a town not only enchanting with its medieval charm but also host to one of the most fascinating international street art festivals.
-Il Borgo Incantato attracts hundreds of tourists and art enthusiasts every year, offering a civilisational palimpsest unique in Europe.
-Here, tradition meets modernity, offering an extraordinary artistic space against the backdrop of historic lanes where Greek, Roman, and Byzantine traces coexist in an undisturbed urban structure.
+Il Borgo Incantato attracts tourists and art enthusiasts every year, creating an extraordinary artistic space against the backdrop of historic lanes.
+This is a place where layers of history – from antiquity to the Middle Ages – are still legible during an ordinary walk through the centre.

 The Mysterious World of Il Borgo Incantato Artists